geraint360/pdf-deflyt/README.md

-# pdf-squeeze
+# pdf-deflyt

 A fast PDF size reducer for macOS and Linux.
 Targets **material** file-size savings while keeping documents readable and searchable.
-Ships as a single script (`pdf-squeeze`, **zsh**) with pragmatic defaults, safety rails, and first-class batch support.
+Ships as a single script (`pdf-deflyt`, **zsh**) with pragmatic defaults, safety rails, and first-class batch support.

 > Typical savings on mixed documents are **20–70%**, depending on content and preset.
 See **Presets** and **Examples** below.